Our Services

 Helpful Resources

-Persistent fatigue can involve the adrenal glands, but adrenal fatigue is not a recognized diagnosis; the real concern is adrenal insufficiency, a treatable condition that can cause severe tiredness, low blood pressure, weight loss, and salt cravings, and is best confirmed with morning cortisol and an ACTH stimulation test, especially if you recently used steroids.
-Other common causes like sleep apnea, thyroid problems, iron deficiency, diabetes, medications, and depression are often to blame.
+Persistent fatigue is often linked to the adrenal glands, but "adrenal fatigue" is not a recognized medical diagnosis.
+The real condition to watch for is adrenal insufficiency, a treatable disorder causing severe tiredness, low blood pressure, weight loss, and salt cravings.
+It's diagnosed through a morning cortisol test and ACTH stimulation test, especially important if you've recently used steroids.

-There are several factors to consider.
-Track symptoms, review steroid use, ask your doctor for basic labs including thyroid, iron, glucose, and morning cortisol, and seek urgent care for severe weakness, vomiting, confusion, or fainting; see complete details below to guide your next steps.
+Next steps: Track your symptoms, review any steroid use, and ask your doctor for basic labs (thyroid, iron, glucose, and morning cortisol).
+Seek urgent care immediately for severe weakness, vomiting, confusion, or fainting.

 Your adrenal glands are small, triangular organs that sit on top of your kidneys.
 Despite their size, they play a huge role in how you feel every day.
 When they aren't working properly, fatigue can become overwhelming.